What to expect on your visit to Hardwick

 To help keep everyone safe, please follow social distancing and government guidance when you visit.
 If you’re showing any of the symptoms of coronavirus, or if you've been in contact with anyone that has the virus in the last 14 days, please don’t visit.

-In line with government guidelines, you're required to wear a face covering in the visitor reception building, trailer for take-away and toilets.
+In line with government guidelines, you're required to wear a face covering in the visitor reception building, restaurant for take-away and toilets.
 Please bring one with you.

-Please book your visit in advance to avoid dissapointment:
+Please book your visit in advance to avoid disapointment:

 Hardwick Hall: Closed

-The Old Hall (run by English Heritage) is closed. please see the Engligh Heritage website for further details.
+The Old Hall (run by English Heritage) is closed. please see the English Heritage website for further details.

-It was the formidable 'Bess of Hardwick' who created Hardwick Hall in the 1500's and since then her descendants, farmers, gardeners, builders, decorators, embroiderers and craftsmen of all kinds have contributed and made Hardwick their creation.
+Hardwick Hall is an Elizabethan masterpiece situated in Derbyshire, surrounded by 2000 acres of parkland.
+It was the formidable 'Bess of Hardwick' who created Hardwick Hall in the late 16th Century and since then her descendants, farmers, gardeners, builders, decorators, embroiderers and craftsmen of all kinds have contributed and made Hardwick their creation.

 A walk in Hardwick's parkland